- Academic Affairs

-The Emergency Management Director will schedule an after action review as soon as possible after a major incident or event and include all appropriate participants.
-The meeting will focus on lessons learned and will be documented by a written report of findings and an improvement plan if determined to be necessary.
+The Emergency Management Director will schedule an after-action review as soon as possible after a major incident or event and include all appropriate participants.
+The meeting will focus on lessons learned and be documented by a written report of findings and an improvement plan if determined to be necessary.

 Exercises and drills are a key part of the University’s emergency response management program.
 The Emergency Management Director will be responsible for scheduling and oversight of emergency exercises.
 Exercises will be developed based on an assessment of which areas of emergency response capability need testing and will include appropriate internal and external groups needed to effectively test the University’s response.